 - Memory problems – some people may only remember small fragments of what happened or may not be able to recall whole periods of their childhood.
 They may have buried the memories deep down until a time when they may be more ready to cope with them.
 Sometimes memories or flashbacks can start to surface later in life – or, in some cases, may never emerge.
 Like dissociation, memory loss is a natural defence mechanism which developed to help us protect ourselves from recalling distressing and overwhelming experiences.

 The above are all normal reactions to trauma and have been experienced by many other adult survivors.
 Many of these responses are the mind’s way of protecting itself from re-living the distressing experience and from feeling more pain and upset.

 Some adult survivors may turn to different ways of coping to help them deal with or manage very difficult thoughts and memories.
 These can include drinking too much, taking drugs, gambling, spending too much money, eating disorders, self-harm, Obsessive Compulsive Disorder (OCD) or other behaviour which could be dangerous or risky.

 What’s important is that you’re safe now and find the support you need.
-If you need to talk to someone about any of these issues – you can find help in our services directory.
+If you need to talk to someone about any of these issues – you can find help in the MindWell Directory.